-The University of the Incarnate Word Style Guide was developed by the Office of Public Relations, the Office of Printing Services and Graphic Design, and the Office of Web Development to provide consistency among publications produced by the university community.
+The University of the Incarnate Word Style Guide was developed by the Office of Communications & Brand Marketing (OCM), the Office of Printing Services & Graphic Design and the Office of Web Development to provide consistency among publications produced by the University community.
 As with any organization, there are certain language conventions that are specific to the University of the Incarnate Word.
 As matters of style and usage evolve, we will continue to review and update the guide.
-This guide follows the AP Stylebook, but exceptions can be made on a case-by-case basis for certain schools when the need arises to keep consistency with the teaching of the APA Style Manual in UIW classes.
+This guide follows the AP Stylebook, but exceptions can be made on a case-by-case basis for certain schools when the need arises to keep consistency with the teaching of the APA and MLA Style Manuals in UIW classes.

 Standards have been outlined in the following guide with instructions on the proper use of UIW logos thus eliminating confusion and helping to create a stronger image.
-We encourage you to become familiar with the Editorial, Graphic and Web Style Guide and to apply its rules to any communication vehicles you develop on behalf of the university.
+We encourage you to become familiar with the Style Guide and to apply its rules to any communication vehicles you develop on behalf of the university.

-The Office of Printing Services and Graphic Design provides the university community with professional design and printing services.
-The Office of Public Relations offers the university community free assistance in the areas of writing, editing, event planning, public relations and marketing strategy and coordination.
-The Office of Web Development oversees the university's external web presence, creating new content, maintaining existing content, and ensuring all content is updated regularly.
+The Office of Printing Services and Graphic Design provides the University community with professional design and printing services.
+The Office of Communications & Brand Marketing offers the University community free assistance in the areas of writing, editing, event planning, social media, public relations and marketing strategy and coordination.
+The Office of Web Development oversees the University's external web presence, creating new content, maintaining existing content and ensuring all content is updated regularly.

 The Style Guide is important:

-Although individual departments may custom-develop materials for specific offerings or events, those materials should be submitted to the Office of Public Relations, the Office of Printing Services and Graphic Design and the Office of Web Development, as appropriate, prior to printing for review to ensure consistency with university standards is maintained.
-Doing so preserves the integrity of the information for the benefit of the university's overall image.
+Although individual departments may custom-develop materials for specific offerings or events, those materials should be submitted to the Office of Communications & Marketing and the Office of Printing Services, prior to printing for review to ensure consistency with University standards is maintained.
+Doing so preserves the integrity of the information for the benefit of the University’s overall image.
 Please allow ample turn-around time for the appropriate offices to review your materials prior to printing.
+When submitting a project for review, please allow a minimum of four business days for turn-around time from each office.
+Items can be sent to both the OCM and the Office of Printing Services simultaneously for review.
+The Office of Communications & Brand Marketing reviews for editorial standards and the Office of Printing Services reviews for adherence to University graphic standards.
 For consultation on a project or to submit materials for review, please contact:

-In addition to the offices of Public Relations, Printing Services and Graphic Design and Web Development, materials for external distribution should routinely be submitted for review to the administrator responsible for that group.
+In addition to the Offices of Communications & Brand Marketing, Printing Services & Graphic Design and Web Development, materials for external distribution should routinely be submitted for review to the administrator responsible for that group.

 "This publication is available in alternate format by request.
 To request an alternate format, please contact (your office and a contact telephone number)."